katrienantonio/werkt-U-al-met-R/README.md

 A 3h introductory workshop: learning R by doing, oriented to actuaries\!

-Course materials for the online edition of the course in December 2020.
+Course materials for the online edition of the course in May 2021.

 The R programming language is an invaluable tool for data science.
 This course equips you with the fundamental tools for data analysis in R and RStudio.

-📆 December 1, 2020 <br> 🕐 From 9.30 am to 12.30 pm <br> 📌 online
+📆 May 17, 2021 <br> 🕕 From 1.30pm to 4.30pm <br> 📌 online, using Zoom

 Course materials will be posted in the days before the workshop.